creativepurus/Python-Basics/README.md

 - 🔰 Description
 - 📣 Feedback & Contributions 🤝
 - 📲 How to reach me 💻
-- 🚀 Let's learn and grow together!
 - 📖 License
+- 💡 SURPRISE
-- 🤝 SUPPORT ME 👉🏻 Buy Me a Coffee ☕
+- 🤝 SUPPORT ME

 # 🔰 ABOUT
 - ✨ I wanted to share some amazing free resources for learning Python! 🤓👨‍🎓👩‍🎓